 School Rules are reviewed with the children at the start of each academic year and the children agree on class rules with their teacher.
-These are called our start and stop behaviours and form the basis of our behaviour policy 123.
 Our Lunchtime Supervisors are our Teaching Assistants and so actively promote these school rules throughout lunch time.

 Our home school agreement is a set of expectations to enable our children to begin the school day ready and able to learn.
 These agreements are from the child, the parent and the teacher.
 They are revisited bi annually throughout the child's time at school.

 Our Year 6 children as part of their "Crime and Punishment" topic visit the galleries of justice in Nottingham and learned about the history of British law.
 Their business enterprise topic also enforces positive rules for managing and creating a successful project.
 Annual visits from the local fire service (year 2 and 6), road safety 2GONOGO and our Police Community Support Officer reinforce the need for laws and how they protect the community.

 We aim to provide a supportive environment within which children and staff can make individual choices in a safe, supportive environment.
 Our class and school council meetings always includes an AOB section to allow free discussion of issues.
 Circle times are used for circle of friends to raise self esteem and establish that support with peer friendships.
 At lunchtimes children are free to choose playground games and activities.
 Our kitchen staff always provides menu choice, no items are pre selected on the children’s plates.
 The Year 6 lunchtime monitor system provides an effective support network if required and this promotes positive relationships.
 Our learning mentor has regular sessions for those children to express their needs and feelings in a safe and understanding environment.
 We teach children about their personal rights and freedoms and how to be safe through collective worship, PSHE and E-Safety sessions.